smilesandsobs/stocks-analysis/README.md

 ### Overview of this project

-Analysis of a dataset of thousands of stocks.

-Explain the purpose of this analysis.
+This is an analysis of a dataset of thousands of Green Energy Stocks for a friends (Steve) parents.
+Using Excels VBA or Visual Basic for Applications I have scriped code which will loop through pulling out data for 12 different tickers (stocks).

+The purpose of this analysis was to compare the green energy stock DAQO, in which Steves parents were currently invested, with other green energy stocks.
+Looking at their total volume and return for the periods of 2017 and 2018.
+This could help inform Steve how best to advise his parents to best invest their money.

 ### Results
 Using images and examples of your code, compare the stock performance between 2017 and 2018, as well as the execution times of the original script and the refactored script.

+The results of this project were

 #### Stock Analysis 2017